ftm1337/docs/docs/welcome/terms.md

 ## Data stored on the blockchain:
 The information stored on the blockchain will be shared with anyone accessing the blockchain network, since the blockchain is a decentralized and public protocol, which could include parties that are located outside from your country or jurisdiction.
 Please note these parties may be located in countries and jurisdictions that do not approach or protect your privacy rights as in your jurisdiction.
 In any event, please note that sharing data with such parties is necessary for use of the Product.

-IMPORTANT NOTE: TRANSACTIONS THAT YOU PERFORM THROUGH BRAAVOS’ PRODUCT WILL BE SENT TO THE BLOCKCHAIN.
+IMPORTANT NOTE: TRANSACTIONS THAT YOU PERFORM THROUGH us’ PRODUCT WILL BE SENT TO THE BLOCKCHAIN.
 THESE TRANSACTIONS AND THEIR ASSOCIATED DATA WILL BE STORED ON THE BLOCKCHAIN PERPETUALLY, WITHOUT ANY WAY FOR DELETION, SINCE THE BLOCKCHAIN IS A DECENTRALIZED AND OPEN-SOURCE NETWORK.

 ## IF YOU DISAGREE WITH ANY SECTION MENTIONED HERE, PLEASE DO NOT USE OUR PRODUCTS.